GrandMoff100/HomeAssistantAPI/docs/index.rst

 ----------

 - Full consumption of the Homeassistant REST API endpoints
-- Convenient classes that represent data from the Home Assistant REST API
+- Convenient Pydantic Models for data validation
 - Syncrononous and Asynchronous support for integrating in with all applications and/or libraries
 - Modular design for intuitive readability
+- Request caching for efficiencient repeated requests.

 Getting Started
 -------------------